tjackadams/blog/content/2020-07-30_conditional-middleware-in-asp-net-core-3-1/index.md

 This is both good and bad.
 Good that we can reproduce the issue, bad that its not working as intended, *although some people could view it differently* 👀

 We needed some way to track the requests coming into the application to see what what keeping the session alive.
 Luckily, Serilog has some middleware that can provide [request logging](https://github.com/serilog/serilog-aspnetcore) for us.
-I won't go into too much detail  on how to setup or configure this, but it basically boils down to this in you \`Startup.cs\`.
+I won't go into too much detail  on how to setup or configure this, but it basically boils down to this in your `Startup.cs`.

 ```csharp
 public void Configure(IApplicationBuilder app, IHostingEnvironment env)